 If the firm were a fictional character it would be...

-Top 100 firm Bevan Brittan has a strong public sector focus which includes work in the healthcare, education and local government sectors.
-The employment, insurance and real estate teams are also well regarded.
-A firm with over 40 partners and nearly 200 lawyers in total, Bevan Brittan has offices in Birmingham, Bristol, Leeds and London.
+Bevan Brittan has a strong public sector focus which includes work in the healthcare, education and local government sectors.
+The employment, insurance and real estate teams are also highly regarded.
+The firm has offices in Birmingham, Bristol, Leeds and London.

 The star performers

-Administrative and public law; Clinical negligence: defendant; Commercial litigation; Commercial property; Construction: contentious; Education; Employment; Energy; Environment; Healthcare; Health and safety; Insurance and reinsurance litigation; Local government; Personal injury: defendant; Planning; Professional discipline; Project finance and PFI; Property litigation; Social housing.
+Administrative and public law; Clinical negligence; Commercial litigation; Construction; Court of protection; Education; Employment; Energy; Health; Health and safety; Immigration; Local government; Pensions; Personal injury: defendant; Planning; Power (including electricity and renewables); Professional discipline; Project finance and PFI; Property litigation; Social housing